 Douglas A. Rettew

-Douglas (Chip) Rettew, "[o]ne of the best litigators in the country with an unbelievable success rate," leads the firm's trademark and copyright group.
+Recognized as "[o]ne of the best litigators in the country with an unbelievable success rate," and "a go-to litigation lead for world-famous consumer brands," Douglas (Chip) Rettew leads the firm's trademark and copyright group.
 He focuses his practice on trademark, false advertising, and unfair competition litigation and disputes.
 "Practical and responsive," he is "a fantastic resource and ally for any company in a complicated dispute," notes one client.
 "He brings an amazing amount of enforcement experience to the table and is excellent at providing different legal and commercial viewpoints."
 Mr. Rettew litigates cases involving a broad range of issues, including traditional trademarks, trade dress, design patents, false advertising, product disparagement, unfair competition, and domain names.
 Clients include Under Armour, Bridgestone, the NFL Players Association, Capital One, Subaru, the Association of Tennis Professionals (ATP), and PNC Bank.
 Mr. Rettew is involved in trademark and copyright prosecution and licensing.

 Mr. Rettew has first-chair jury and bench trial and appellate experience and has argued appeals before the U.S. Courts of Appeals for the Federal, Fourth, and Eighth Circuits.
 He also litigates oppositions, cancellations, and ex parte appeals before the Trademark Trial and Appeal Board (TTAB) of the U.S. Patent and Trademark Office (USPTO).
 Mr. Rettew has significant experience in obtaining (and defeating) temporary restraining orders (TROs) and preliminary injunctions, including those involving counterfeiting and ex parte seizures.

-Mr. Rettew is frequently recognized as one of the nation’s top trademark lawyers.
+Mr. Rettew is frequently touted as one of the nation’s top trademark lawyers.
 Touting the group's "brilliant courtroom reputation," one source said the following about Mr. Rettew: "At the helm is eminent group chair Douglas Rettew: 'His combination of deep legal knowledge and excellent contentious skills engenders a strategic and resourceful approach.
 He is an exceptional team player whose representation could not be better.'"
 Another source claimed that his "expertise and service level set the standard that I use to assess all other counsel (on a global basis)" and that he "provides succinct, insightful and strategic advice in a timely manner.
 His communication and negotiation skills are stellar."
 Another source noted, "[h]e stands out for his ability to actually work out what really matters to me…and become invested," while another stated he is "a fantastic resource and ally."
-Chambers USA notes that Mr. Rettew is "considered a 'standout' for his counsel on trademark, false advertising, and right of publicity issues.
-He is a go-to litigation lead for world-famous consumer brands."
+Chambers USA notes that Mr. Rettew is "considered a 'standout' for his counsel on trademark, false advertising, and right of publicity issues."

 - Ass Armor, LLC v.
 Under Armour, Inc. (S.D.
 Fla.).
 Prevailed in a bench trial for Under Armour, securing a consent judgment acknowledging fame of UNDER ARMOUR, ARMOUR, and other ARMOUR-formative marks and a permanent injunction against use of ASS ARMOR on snowboarding shorts.